auditlog/notion-to-own-domain/README.md

     *   Simple lightbox effect for images.
 *   **Content Hiding**: Allows hiding specific sections of Notion content from the rendered webpage by wrapping them in `<hide>` and `</hide>` tags within the Notion page's text blocks.
 This is processed after the HTML is generated.
     *   **Example Use Case:** If you provide navigation to subpages within a table or main text, you can hide the default list of subpage links (generated from Notion's `child_page` blocks) by placing `<hide>` before the first child page block and `</hide>` after the last one in your Notion document.
+*   **Password Protection**: Allows protecting specific sections of Notion content with a password.
+Wrap the content in `<pass>` and `</pass>` tags within the Notion page's text blocks.
+Users will be prompted for a password (defined in `private/config.php`) to view the content.
+This feature uses PHP sessions to remember verification status.
 *   **Basic Error Handling**: Includes a simple `error.php` page for 404 and 500 errors.
 *   **Simple Setup**: Requires minimal configuration.